MikeRogers0/MikeRogersIO/src/_posts/2020-07-06-action-mailer-list-unsubscribe-header.md

 ---
 layout: post
 title: How To Use List-Unsubscribe Headers In Action Mailer
-categories:
- – blog
-published: true
-meta:
 description: Ever seen "Unsubscribe" links in your email client?
-Here's how to add them in Rails Action Mailer
+Here's how to add them in Rails Action Mailer.
-  index: true
 ---

 Have you ever opened an email & saw there is an "Unsubscribe" link outside of the email contents?
 I was curious about this recently, and decided to have a little dive into how it works.